finom/use-change/README.md

 **The hook supports two overloads**
 1. Explicit store use.
 At this case you pass the store object to `useChange` hook: `useChange<T>(object: T, key: string)`
-2. Implicit store use where the store object is passed as `Provider` value and the listenable property is located in a nested object from the store `useChange<T>(storeSelector: (store: T) => object, key: string)`, where `storeSelector` is a path to a store object as a one-line function.
+2. Implicit store use where the store object is passed as `Provider` value and the listenable property is located in a nested object from the store `useChange<T>(storeSelector: (store: T) => object, key: string)`, where `storeSelector` is a path to a store object as a tiny arrow function.

-**Store is mutable, state is immutable.** Think of store as of tree with trunk and branches that never change and on the branches there are leaves that can fall and grow infinite number of times.
+**Store is mutable, state is immutable.** Think of store as of tree with trunk and branches that never change and on the branches there are leaves that can fall and grow any number of times.

 Let's take a look at a more abstract example.
 Just to make it simpler to understand, let's define a small interface instead of classes definition.